-In my work as a tapping coach using Emotional Freedom Techniques and Thought Field Therapy-Algorithms, I have the joy of helping people get rid of their stress.
-Most of the time, both my clients and I feel more refreshed and relaxed at the end of a session.
-I use a modern technique to literally tap in to the centuries-old healing power of acupressure.
-The best part is, you can use it on yourself, and it can work fast.
+As a tapping coach using Emotional Freedom Techniques and Thought Field therapy algorithms, I enjoy helping people get rid of their stress.1,2 Most of the time, both my clients and I feel refreshed and relaxed at the end of a session.
+I use a modern technique to tap into the centuries-old healing power of acupressure.
+The best part is you can use it on yourself, and it can work fast.

-Here are 3 different ways to address your stress, plus one fun idea you can do alone, or with your toddler!
+Here are 3 ways to relieve stress naturally, plus one fun idea you can do alone or with your toddler!
 Try one or all.

 1. Connect To Your Heart

-Simply close your eyes and put both hands over your heart.
+Close your eyes and put both hands over your heart.
 Let your mind bring up a favorite memory or place.
 Breathe a few gentle breaths as you enjoy the memory, not trying to alter your breathing, just letting it flow in and out like ocean waves.
-Simply be nice to yourself.
+Be nice to yourself.
 If possible, give yourself a minute to bask in this feeling.
 If you don’t have a minute, try for five breaths.
 Almost any situation can wait long enough for you to take five breaths.

 2. Tap Without Words